bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 This section may be omitted if plasma measurements of radioactivity were not made.
 It contains information regarding sampled plasma data.
-If plasma measurements are available by a discrete sampler, for example, using a COBRA counter, they should be added to the *recording-blood_discrete.tsv and the values below should be added to the *recording-blood_discrete.json.
+If plasma measurements are available by a discrete sampler, for example, using a COBRA counter, they should be added to the `*recording-blood_discrete.tsv` and the values below should be added to the `*recording-blood_discrete.json`.
-If plasma measurements are available by a continuous sampler, for example, using an Allogg autosampler, they should be added to the *recording-blood_continous.tsv and the values below should be added to the *recording-blood_continous.json.
+If plasma measurements are available by a continuous sampler, for example, using an Allogg autosampler, they should be added to the `*recording-blood_continous.tsv` and the values below should be added to the `*recording-blood_continous.json`.

 | Field name  | Definition                                                 |
 |:------------|:-----------------------------------------------------------|